sandstorm/ContentComments/README.md

 # Sandstorm.ContentComments

+## ARCHIVED -> today, please use https://github.com/networkteam/Networkteam.ContentComments instead - as this is further developed.

 Created by Sandstorm Media in 2015.

 This Package Adds Content Comments / Sticky Notes to TYPO3 Neos.
 You can comment on arbitrary nodes.